 Your body does make some DMAE on its own.
 But DMAE production inevitably declines with age.

-Some neurohackers report that using DMAE has a significant effect on concentration, memory, alertness, focus and mental clarity.
+Some neurohackers report that a DMAE supplement has a significant effect on concentration, memory, alertness, focus and mental clarity.

 But here at Nootropics Expert, I feel there are much more effective and safe ways to improve alertness, concentration, focus, and memory.